sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/basics5.svg'</img>

-Using the Repeat block from the Flow palette
+Using the *Repeat* block from the *Flow* palette

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/basics6.svg'</img>

-Using the Arc block to make rounded corners
+Using the *Arc* block to make rounded corners

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/basics7.svg'</img>

-Using the Begin Fill and End Fill blocks from the Pen palette to make a solid square
+Using the *Fill* blocks from the Pen palette to make a solid square (what ever is drawn inside the *Fill* clamp will be filled upon exiting the clamp.)

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/basics8.svg'</img>

-Changing the color to 70 (blue) using the Set Color block from the Pen palette
+Changing the color to 70 (blue) using the *Set Color* block from the *Pen* palette

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/basics9.svg'</img>

-Using the Random block from the Numbers palette to select a random color (0 to 100)
+Using the *Random* block from the *Numbers* palette to select a random color (0 to 100)

 A SHOEBOX